Lynn Meskell: Research

 criticizing the World Heritage Program through her research.
 She traced the politics of governance and sovereignty and the subsequent implications for multilateral diplomacy, international conservation, and heritage rights.
-Employing archival and ethnographic analysis, she has revealed UNESCO’s early forays into a one-world archaeology and its later commitments to global heritage.
+Employing archival and ethnographic analysis, she has revealed UNESCO's early forays into a one-world archaeology and its later commitments to global heritage.

 In other fieldwork across India she explores monumental regimes of research and preservation around World Heritage sites and how diverse actors and agencies address the needs of living communities.
-In 2016 she was invited to India through the Global Initiative of Academic Networks (GIAN) program.
+In 2016, she was invited to India through the Global Initiative of Academic Networks (GIAN) program.

-From 2019-2020, she was the Shirley and Leonard Ely Professor of Humanities and Sciences in the Department of Anthropology at Stanford University.Since 2020, Meskell has been a Professor in the College of Arts and Sciences and the Weitzman School of Design, and a Penn Museum curator for the Middle East and Asia.